 Your website should have links to all the social media websites you have a presence on.
 Simultaneously your social media handles should publicize your website.
 This will increase the visits to your website and the engagement on your social media handles.
 Both, in turn, will help you acquire new customers while retaining old customers.

 Your website should have the complete and updated menu on your website to let the customer know what exactly will they get when they order or walk in your restaurant.
 If you are a restaurant which doesn’t print their prices on their menu cards, then the website should be updated with the whole item list, so the customer knows the cuisine and what to order.
 Letting the customer order from your own restaurant website is a great way to enhance the user experience.

 This article will tell you how to build a landing page that will get in more online orders.

 Having a Gallery section is very important on your website where you can upload pictures of events, parties or simply customers having a good time in your restaurant.
 Letting the customers upload on the website through their social media accounts is a great marketing technique too.

 If someone is visiting your website, make sure they are informed of the latest offers and discounts on the front page itself.
 If the users register with their e-mail ID, it is a good gesture to send them promotional offers but spamming them is not the correct option as too many e-mails will only lead to a lost customer.

 7. Clean and Simple Look

-Your website should be an easy to use website without too much information lined up on the front page, making it look cluttered.
+Your restaurant website should be easy-to-use without too much information lined up on the front page, making it look cluttered.
 A heavy website will not work swiftly as it has too heavy files to load up while information overloaded webpage gives off a bad impression of your restaurant.

-The website of your restaurant is your marketing manager online, and should be well organized and updated regularly.
-The key to a successful website is continuous monitoring as well as responding actively to each and every query you get.
-The customers should feel know that the restaurant owners pay attention to their queries.
+Your restaurant website is your marketing manager online and should be well organized and updated regularly.
+The key to a successful website is continuous monitoring as well as responding actively to every query you get.
+The customers should feel know that the restaurant owners pay attention to their questions.